redkite-labs/RedKiteCms/docs/cookbook/redkite-cms-base-layout.md

 Sometimes websites adds classes to the **body** tag, so the **body_tag** block can be overriden to change the body declaration:

     {% block body_tag %}<body>{% endblock %}

+Found a typo ?
+Something is wrong in this documentation ?
+[Just fork and edit it !](https://github.com/redkite-labs/RedKiteCms/edit/master/docs/contribute/redkite-cms-base-layout.md)